mark260486/moderator_bot/README.md

     + implement class/functions to work with DB;
     + implement limit to removed messages to get banned;
     + implement Telegram menu buttons to work with DB;
-- Maybe it is worth to make all bot async;
+- Maybe it is worth to make all bot async - in progress;
 - Implement web UI for bot management.